kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 and the changes that will be made to the resource when the stage is applied.
 The `next` field allows users to define the new status of the resource using the `statusTemplate` field, and even `delete` the resource.

 `statusTemplate` and `delete` are the two fundamental fields in `next` that respectively represent the two basic phases of resource lifecycle simulation: status update and resource deletion.
+`statusTemplate` provides a way to define resource status based on go template rendering.
+Please see [go template in `kwok`] for more detailed instructions.
 `delete: true` has higher priority than a non-empty `statusTemplate`, which means `kwok` will delete the resource rather than update its status if both are set.